 Rainbow Springs State Park is home to the main headspring

-Rainbow Springs State Park, located southwest of Ocala near Dunnellon, is home to the headspring of the Rainbow River and one of the most beautiful and beloved waterways in the state.
-This river has enjoyed a reputation as a scenic and popular playground since opening in the 1930’s as a family-owned attraction.
+Located southwest of Ocala near Dunnellon, Rainbow Springs State Park is home to the headspring of the Rainbow River and one of the most beautiful and beloved waterways in the state.
+This river has enjoyed a reputation as a scenic and popular playground since opening in the 1930s as a family-owned attraction.
 Years later, in 1990, the spring became part of the Florida State Park System.
 At the main park spring, swimmers can enjoy a large roped off area for swimming with a dock and stairs for ease of entry to the spring.

 Starting at the popular KP Hole outside the state park, children and adults can float downstream in inner tubes stopping often to jump off ropes tied to over-hanging tree limbs.
-The gentle current of the river dictates the pace as smaller springs bubble up and feed into the river, thus creating plenty of areas to get out and swim.
+The gentle current of the river dictates the pace as smaller springs bubble up and feed into the river.
+This creates plenty of areas to get out and swim.

 Major Springs of the Ocala National Forest

 Four major springs, Juniper, Alexander, Silver Glen, and Salt Springs, are collectively called the “jewels of the Ocala National Forest.”
 They offer refreshing retreats during the summer when swimmers bathe in the cool 72-degree water.

 Check out: A Visit to Remarkable Rainbow Springs